Orpius/SDK/docs/UserGuide/index.md

 **Prompt:**

->Analyze <%=Key:WebCam%> every 2 minutes, record the findings into a file and notify John if cars are parked in the restricted space.
+>*Add a scheduled item for every 2 minutes to analyze rtsp://orpius:<%=Key:WebCam%>@172.22.22.69:554/cam/realmonitor?channel=1&subtype=0.
+Please record the car colors and their position in the bays to a csv file named 'parking.csv' by appending to the file.
+If it doesn't exist, create it with the column headers.
+If it already exists then append the data to the file without the headers.

-**Note:** that the prompt may be made more descriptive, i.e. specifying the file name and extension, providing instructions on how to append the file and what information to record and how.)
+Include a row for each car you see.
+Notify John if cars are parked in the restricted space.*

-What the agent does:
+**What the agent does:**
 1. Retrieves the video stream URL **(Secrets)**
 2. Connects to the video stream **(VideoFeedMonitor)**
 3. Captures a frame every two minutes **(Scheduler)**